economist-components/component-win-app/README.md

 - [ ] Lose the share icons styling and some other cruft which does not relate to us.
 - [ ] Write tests.
 - [ ] Import `component-win-articlepage` and `component-win-homepage` styling, etc.
+- [ ] Decide how we are going to create the country list page.

 #### `component-win-app/index.css`
-- [x] Should not import storytiles css.
-- [x] Should lose some of the styling related to the sharebar which will not exist.
-- [ ] Probably most of the styling should be rewritten.
+- [ ] Most of the styling should be rewritten.

 ### `component-404`